Margaret Mutu: Biography and education

-Mutu was born in Auckland.
+Margaret Mutu was born in Auckland.
+Her father Tame (Tom) Mutu was Māori affiliating with Ngāti Kahu, Te Rarawa and Ngāti Whātua, all iwi from the Northland Region of New Zealand.
+He was brought up in the Northern Wairoa outside Dargaville and was an orthopedic technician.
 Her mother Penelope Brough-Robertson was Pākehā of Scottish descent and was a nurse at National Women's Hospital.
-Her father Tame / Tom Mutu was brought up in the Northern Wairoa outside Dargaville and was Māori affiliating with Ngāti Kahu, Te Rarawa and Ngāti Whātua, all iwi from the Northland Region of New Zealand.
-The schools she attended whilst growing up in Mount Roskill, Auckland were Waikowhai Primary School and Mt Roskill Intermediate.
-After her father died Mutu went to schooling in New Plymouth, at New Plymouth Girls’ High boarding at the Rangiātea Methodist Māori Girls hostel.
+The schools Margaret attended whilst growing up in Mount Roskill, Auckland were Waikowhai Primary School and Mt Roskill Intermediate.
+After her father died, she went to school in New Plymouth, at New Plymouth Girls’ High boarding at the Rangiātea Methodist Māori Girls hostel.

-Mutu obtained a BSc in Mathematics, a MPhil in Māori Studies, a PhD in Māori Studies from the University of Auckland specialising in linguistics.
-Her doctoral thesis was titled Aspects of the structure of the Ùa Pou dialect of the Marquesan language.
+Margaret Mutu obtained a BSc in Mathematics, a MPhil in Māori Studies, a PhD in Māori Studies from the University of Auckland specialising in linguistics.
+Her doctoral thesis was titled Aspects of the structure of the Ùa Pou dialect of the Marquesan language..
+Mutu is a Fellow of the Royal Society of New Zealand elected in 2017.

 Career

-Mutu is Professor of Māori Studies at the University of Auckland.
+Margaret Mutu is the Professor of Māori Studies at the University of Auckland.
 She has taught Māori language and Treaty of Waitangi courses since 1986.
-Mutu is a Fellow of the Royal Society of New Zealand elected in 2017.

-Mutu holds a number of chairperson roles including of the Te Rūnanga-ā-Iwi o Ngāti Kahu (the council of representatives, or parliament, of the Ngāti Kahu iwi or nation), Ngāti Kahu's head claimant and chief negotiator for treaty claims settlements, and spokesperson to the media, a member of National Iwi Chairs' Forum (representing Ngāti Kahu).
+Margaret Mutu holds a number of chairperson roles including of the Te Rūnanga-ā-Iwi o Ngāti Kahu (the council of representatives, or parliament, of the Ngāti Kahu iwi or nation), Ngāti Kahu's head claimant and chief negotiator for treaty claims settlements, and spokesperson to the media, a member of National Iwi Chairs' Forum (representing Ngāti Kahu).
 She is chairperson of Matike Mai Aotearoa: The Independent Working Group on Constitutional Transformation, convened by Moana Jackson, and chairperson of the Aotearoa Independent Monitoring Mechanism which monitors New Zealand's compliance with the United Nations Declaration on the Rights of Indigenous Peoples.
-She has been the chairperson of Karikari marae and Kapehu marae (in the Northern Wairoa).
+She is the chairperson of Karikari marae and of Kapehu marae (in the Northern Wairoa).

 Memberships of committees and boards include the New Zealand Conservation Authority, the board of the National Institute of Water and Atmospheric Research (NIWA), the Board of Enquiry into the New Zealand Coastal Policy Statement and a technical committee of the United Nations Convention on Biodiversity.
 From 2009 to 2015 Mutu was a member the editorial board of AlterNative - A Journal of Indigenous Scholarship.